 - to support schools in the services delivered to children and young people;

 - to inform and support services provided by the Children and Young People’s Partnership (CYPP) and the Powys Youth Service to young people and their families;

-- to carry out research and inform policy decisions including funding for schools;
+- to carry out research and inform policy decisions including funding for schools and early years providers;

 - to monitor the quality and scope of data held by schools and provide support to ensure the data held about children and young people is accurate and up-to-date.